CMDB Best Practices: The Complete 2026 Guide

 - Define business objectives first.
 Identify the two or three operational outcomes your CMDB must support before selecting CI classes or discovery methods.

-- Deploy discovery-sourced CI population.
+- Deploy discovery-driven CI population.
 Use agent-based and agentless discovery across on-premises and cloud environments.
 Make recurring scheduled scans the primary data source, not manual entry.

 - Start small, expand deliberately.
 Begin with high-impact CI classes that serve your priority use cases.
 Add scope only after current CI classes meet data quality targets.